jforget/Perl-fixed-width-char-human-recognition/description/description.en.md

 In the following  example, the Cell is linked to  a single Glyph.
 But you  can  guess how  it  looks  when the  Cell  is  linked to  several Glyphs.
-The  `glyphes` array  contains the keys  of the  Glyph record, plus the values used to align the  centers of mass of the Glyph and of the Cell.
+The  `glyphes` array  contains the keys of the  Glyph records, plus the values used to align the  centers of mass of the Glyph and of the Cell.
 The `cpt_car` field contains the histogram of the number of Glyphs for each  Character and the `nb_car` field  contains the number